Release Notes¶

 splunk_ta_sap_logserv) for data collection and index-time processing, and the LogServ App (splunk_app_sap_logserv) for dashboards and search-time field extractions.
 See Architecture for details. - Built-in index-time filtering — Configure include/exclude patterns and time-based filters directly through the Splunk Web UI.
 Filtered events never consume Splunk license.
 See Configuring Filters.

 - AWS Lambda-based filtering — New deployment option that filters S3 event notifications in AWS before they reach Splunk, reducing S3 GET request costs and SQS message volume.
-Available via the AWS Remote S3 Filter Setup Walkthrough or the Connect to Filter Migration.
+Available via the AWS Remote S3 Filter Setup Guide or the Connect to Filter Migration.
 Can be used alongside or independently of the native TA filtering.

 - Deployment Server automation — When installed on a Deployment Server, the TA automatically stages filter configurations for distribution to Heavy Forwarders and provides a one-click “Deploy to Forwarders” button.